-In a study of female spouses of Iraqi veterans, average scores for depression and anxiety ranged in the 90th percentile with a disturbing 15% suicide rate (Manguno-Mire et al., 2007; Yambo & Johnson, 2014).
-Military spouses would like to get relationship-based treatment; however, many believe that seeking help may negatively impact the military member’s career (de Burgh et al., 2011; Hefling, 2010).
+In a study of female spouses of Iraqi veterans, average scores for depression and anxiety ranged in the 90th percentile, and there was a disturbing 15% suicide rate (Manguno-Mire et al., 2007; Yambo & Johnson, 2014).
+Military spouses would like relationship-based treatment; however, many believe that seeking help may negatively impact the military member’s career (de Burgh et al., 2011; Hefling, 2010).

 Theoretical/Conceptual Framework

-The transactional theory of stress and coping posits that stress is a result of the exchange between a person and his or her environment and not simply a result of a single stressful incident (Lazarus, 1966; Lazarus & Folkman, 1984).
-This exchange encompasses situations in which individuals feel threatened (Basowitz et al., 1955) or is uncomfortable (Mechanic, 1962).
-There are key factors identified in this theory that directly influence that exchange and therefore directly and significantly impact how an individual may cope with stress.
+The transactional theory of stress and coping posits that stress is a result of the exchange between people and their environments and not simply the result of a single stressful incident (Lazarus, 1966; Lazarus & Folkman, 1984).
+This exchange encompasses situations in which individuals feel threatened (Basowitz et al., 1955) or are uncomfortable (Mechanic, 1962).
+There are key factors identified in this theory that directly influence these exchanges and therefore directly and significantly impact how an individual may cope with stress.
 Factors such as individual capabilities, available resources, and understanding individual abilities and limitations (Lyon, 2000) are key in coping with stress.
-This study can identify limiting factors and directly affect the important environment of these spouses through ensuring awareness of the factors most prominently impacting the environment and therefore the stress levels of these family members.
+Findings in the present study may identify factors that affect spouses’ environments and their stress levels.

 Overview of Project Approach

-This systematic literature review will analyze available research focused on mental health issues and other stressors associated with combat deployments, cumulative exposure to trauma associated with law enforcement duties, and the effect on spouses of military veterans in law enforcement careers.
-Some of the more prominent mental health issues associated with combat deployments and law enforcement careers are PTSD, TBI, depression, substance abuse, and potentially higher rates of suicide.
-Research has shown military law enforcement veterans are at a higher risk of being negatively affected by these conditions based on dual exposure to combat experiences and cumulative exposure to significant trauma experienced as a law enforcement officer.
-Studies have also shown these conditions could manifest as secondary traumatic stress (Greinacher et al., 2019; Meffert et al., 2014; Renshaw, 2011) in the spouses of military law enforcement veterans.
-This project will focus on the military law enforcement spouse and how mental health conditions specifically associated with combat deployments and policing experienced by the veteran, impacts the spouses.

-The systematic literature review was chosen for this project based on its ability to analyze and synthesize relevant, evidence based, academic research and its application in practical situations (Thorpe & Holt, 2008), which could benefit military and law enforcement spouses.
-In order to ensure thoroughness and relevance of the study, there are key points which should be observed throughout the process.
-The key points in accomplishing the systematic review includes; 1) identifying objectives of the research and questions to be answered by the project; 2) develop strategies to identify most relevant studies to be included in the review; 3) collect, review, and analyze studies to be included and eliminate others; 4) Summarize the analysis; and 5) document results (Khan et al., 2003; Littell & Corcoran, 2010).
-The value of the systematic literature review could also be key in applying the results of the study to other military spouses experiencing the deployment process and provide senior military and civilian law enforcement leadership a better understanding of the possible needs of military and civilian law enforcement spouses.
+This systematic literature review was an analysis of research on mental health issues and other stressors associated with combat deployments, cumulative exposure to trauma associated with law enforcement duties, and how these stressors and exposure affect spouses of military veterans in law enforcement careers.
+The systematic literature review approach was chosen for this project based on its focus on analyzing and synthesizing relevant evidence-based academic research and its application in practical situations (Thorpe & Holt, 2008), the results of which could benefit spouses of military veterans in law enforcement.
+There are key points in systematic literature reviews that should be followed to ensure thoroughness and study relevance: (a) identifying research objectives and questions to be answered; (b) developing strategies for identifying the most relevant studies to include in the review; (c) collecting, reviewing, and analyzing studies to be included and eliminating others; (d) summarizing the analysis; and (e) documenting the results (Khan et al., 2003; Littell & Corcoran, 2010).
+The value of the systematic literature review could also be key in applying study results to other military spouses experiencing the deployment process and for providing senior military and civilian law enforcement leadership a better understanding of the possible needs of spouses of military veterans in law enforcement.

 Definition of Terms

-The following are relevant terms used throughout this study with definitions to ensure reader comprehension and effectiveness of data provided.
+The following terms were used throughout this study and are defined here for the reader’s convenience.